 - Fantastic support and comfort for carrying a fully loaded pack over rugged terrain.

-- New tread design grips well on anything from loose dirt to wet and muddy trails.
+- Tread grips well on anything from loose dirt to wet and muddy trails.

 - Performance fit and excellent lacing system locks your feet in place on long climbs and descents.